Meet the Elders / Pastors of EBC

 Elder Responsibilities/ministry interests: Prison Outreach, Elderly Outreach, Children’s Ministry, Prayer Ministries, Youth Ministries, Office Administration, Maintenance, Grounds, Sunday Greeting (Deacons)

-Greg Couser and Ronna have been married for 34 years and have four daughters and three sons-in-law.
+Greg Couser and Ronna have four daughters and four sons-in-law, as well as five grandchildren.
 Greg has a bachelor’s in Pastoral Studies and a Master of Arts in New Testament from Liberty University, a Master of Divinity from Liberty Baptist Theological Seminary, and a Ph.D. in New Testament from Aberdeen University, Scotland.
 He and Ronna have attended Emmanuel since 1995, and Greg has been an Elder at Emmanuel since 2006.
 Greg is a Senior Professor of New Testament and Greek at Cedarville University where he is primarily involved in training young men and women for ministries in the church and/or academy.
 Ronna graduated from Liberty University with degrees in Christian Education and Elementary Education (K-8) and has a master’s degree in Education from Marygrove College.
 Currently, she is an eighth-grade Language Arts teacher at Warner Middle School in the Xenia Community Schools

 Elder Responsibilities/ministry interests: Worship, Women’s Discipleship Team, The Loop, Counseling, Membership & Baptism